binita-khua/Dynamic-Quiz-JS/README.md

-**Simple JavaScript Quiz**
+# Simple JavaScript Quiz

+## Overview

-This is a straightforward quiz application built using HTML, CSS, and JavaScript.
-The quiz focuses on testing knowledge related to JavaScript programming language.
-Users can select answers to multiple-choice questions, and the quiz provides immediate feedback on the correctness of each response.
-The final score is displayed at the end of the quiz.
+A straightforward quiz application built using HTML, CSS, and JavaScript.
+The quiz tests users' knowledge of JavaScript with multiple-choice questions and provides immediate feedback.

-**How to Use**
+## How to Use

-Open the index.html file in a web browser.
+- Open the `index.html` file in a web browser.
-Answer each question by selecting the appropriate radio button.
+- Answer each question by selecting the appropriate radio button.
-Click the "Submit" button to check your answers.
+- Click "Submit" to check your answers.
-View your final score at the end of the quiz.
+- View your final score at the end of the quiz.

-**Quiz Questions**
+## Quiz Questions

-The quiz contains questions related to JavaScript, covering topics such as language features, syntax, and best practices.
-Each question has multiple-choice answers, and the correct answer is revealed upon submission.
+Questions cover various JavaScript topics including language features, syntax, and best practices, with immediate feedback and answer revelation upon submission.

-**Features**
-Responsive Design: The quiz is designed to be responsive, ensuring a consistent user experience across various devices.
-Immediate Feedback: Users receive immediate feedback on their answers, and the correct answer is highlighted.
-Score Tracking: The quiz keeps track of the user's score, providing a summary at the end.
-Reload Option: After completing the quiz, users can reload the page to retake the quiz.

-**File Structure**
-index.html: The main HTML file containing the structure of the quiz interface. style.css: The CSS file defining the visual styles and layout of the quiz. script.js: The JavaScript file containing the quiz data, logic for loading questions, checking answers, and displaying the final score.

-**Styling**
+## Features

+- **Responsive Design**: Works across various devices.
+- **Immediate Feedback**: Instantly know if your answers are correct.
+- **Score Tracking**: Keeps track of your score throughout the quiz.
+- **Reload Option**: Retake the quiz by reloading the page.

+## File Structure

+- `index.html`: Main file with quiz structure.
+- `style.css`: Defines the visual styles and layout.
+- `script.js`: Contains quiz data and logic.

+## Styling

-The CSS file (style.css) ensures a visually appealing and user-friendly interface for the quiz.
+The `style.css` file ensures a visually appealing and user-friendly interface.

-**How to Contribute**
+## How to Contribute

-Feel free to contribute to the project by suggesting improvements, adding more quiz questions, or enhancing the user interface.
-Your feedback and contributions are welcome.
+Contributions are welcome!
+Feel free to suggest improvements, add more questions, or enhance the UI.

-**License**
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.